-► Alternative method to add a schematic design to a Project
+Alternative method to add a schematic design to a Project

-As an alternative, you can also right click with the cursor over the Project document tab at the bottom of the design window and select Add Files from the context menu:
+1. As an alternative, you can also right click with the cursor over the Project document tab at the bottom of the design window and select Add Files from the context menu:

+- close an schemate sheets except this document - 2.
 From the browser, select a design file to add to the Project.
 Other types of files, reports or Parts lists etc. can be associated with the Project as well using this option.